Skip To Main Content

 Step 1 - Administrative Authorization

-Complete Alternative Vehicle Driver Form #1 for approval to drive on student‑related trips.
-A criminal background check and motor vehicle record (MVR) check will be requested by a secure third‑party via email.
+Complete Alternative Vehicle Driver Form #1 for approval to drive on student-related trips.
+A criminal background check and motor vehicle record (MVR) check will be requested via email.

 Step 2 - Medical Opinion (if applicable)

-Employees and those receiving compensation (e.g., mileage) must have a Medical Opinion — Form #2 based on a past physical exam.
-The District does not pay for physicals.
+Employees and those receiving compensation (for example mileage) must complete a Medical Opinion - Form #2.

 Step 3 - Personal Vehicle Use (if applicable)

-If using your personal vehicle to transport students, complete a Vehicle Inspection — Form #3 and provide Proof of Insurance.
-Form #3 must be signed by your Director or Principal.
+If using your personal vehicle to transport students, complete Vehicle Inspection - Form #3 and provide Proof of Insurance.

-Processing time: Form #1 (background + driving record) may take 7–10 days to process.
-Please plan ahead before any trip requiring approval or a district vehicle.
+Processing time: Form #1 may take 7-10 days to process.
+Please plan ahead.

 Insurance & Legal Notes